CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeMembers( documentURI:string,  members:(Carbon.Pointer.Class | string)[],  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Remove the member relation to every specified resources URI or Pointer form the document container specified.
+Remove the member relation to every specified resource URI or Pointer form the document container specified.

 *Parameters*

-- documentURI: URI of the document container from where the members will be removed.
+- documentURI: URI of the document container where the members will be removed.
-- members: Array of string URIs or Pointers to remove as members
+- members: Array of URIs or Pointers to remove as members
 - requestOptions

 ##### removeAllMembers